 Cosmetic dental assistants need to know and understand cosmetic dental terminology.
 Communication and interpersonal skills are essential, because assistants interact with patients and cosmetic dentists all day long.
 Cosmetic dental assistants are also required to make sure that all the instruments and utensils are sterilized.

 Career and Education Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), job openings for all dental assistants are predicted to grow 19% from 2016 through 2026.
 The increasing number of people who need dental services and the expanse of dental practices are two factors expected to drive growth in the field of cosmetic dentistry assisting.
 The median annual salary for all dental assistants was published as $37,630 by the BLS in May 2017.

 While some of their tasks are administrative, medical assistants also assist physicians by giving patients injections and checking vital signs.
 Medical assistants may learn on the job, but they still usually need a high school diploma.
 May 2017 salary information from the BLS showed that medical assistants made a median income of $32,480 per year.
 Between 2016 and 2026, medical assistants could see a 29% increase in jobs, based on BLS data.

 Physical Therapist Assistant

-The median salary for physical therapist assistants was $55,170 in 2015, according to the BLS.
-A faster-than-average job growth of 41% was estimated for this field between 2014 and 2024.
+The median salary for physical therapist assistants was $57,430 in 2017, according to the BLS.
+Much-faster-than-average job growth of 31% was estimated for this field between 2016 and 2026.
 Working under licensed physical therapists, assistants monitor patients undergoing therapy and help them use equipment and devices.
 An associate's degree from an accredited program is commonly required, but state requirements may vary.